JMeter interview questions and answers for Freshers and Experience

 Q 2: Name other applications that can test with JMeter?

 A 2: JMeter can test other applications like Regression, Functional, and Unit testing.

 Q 3: Can you tell me the basic workflow of JMeter?

 A 3: Yes, of course!
 It is a tool used on a group of users delivering requests to a target server.
-It assembles response from target server and also from other statistics which reveal the performance of server or applications via tables or graphs.
+It assembles responses from the target server and also from other statistics which reveal the performance of the server or applications via tables or graphs.

 Q 4: Name some significant attributes/features of JMeter?

 - It is free of cost.